Important European Central Bank Meetings

-For every trader, knowing the key dates in the annual economic calendar couldn’t more more important.
-Around the times of major financial news and data releases, the market is more volatile than usual and therefore knowing the precise days on which important economic announcements will be made is essential to being able to plan and place effective trades.
+For every trader, knowing the key dates in the annual economic calendar couldn’t be more important.
+Around the times of major financial news and data releases, the market is more volatile than usual, and so knowing the precise days on which important economic announcements will be made is essential to being able to plan and place effective trades.
 While some investors value knowing these dates in order to avoid trading at these times of rapid asset price movements, other traders want to know about these scheduled events so that they can check out predictions and take up positions that they hope will bring them greater profits when the market moves in response to the release.
-One of these key economic dates is the ECB meeting, and knowing when one is schedule to take place enables individual traders to make a decision about trading based on their personal preferences with an informed knowledge.
+One of these key economic dates is the ECB meeting, and knowing when one is scheduled to take place enables individual traders to make decisions about trading based on their personal preferences with informed knowledge.

 What is the ECB?